-How To Prosper In Recessions
+How To Prosper In A Recession

-The recent wave of bad economic and political news is increasingly eroding consumer confidence and buying power, driving people to adjust their behavior in fundamental and perhaps permanent ways.
+(By Gil Gerretsen) The recent wave of bad economic and political news is increasingly eroding consumer confidence and buying power, driving people to adjust their behavior in fundamental and perhaps permanent ways.
 Such cycles of economic realignment come and go.

 In my opinion, growth cycles and down cycles perform an important economic function.
 Growth cycles foster new business opportunities and innovation.
 Downturns force businesses to become efficient and effective, forcing weak operators out of the picture.
 So, how should a wise business leader respond during a down cycle?